peterdemin-pdp/pdp/src/minimal.md

 confirmation: Almost there!
 Check your inbox for a confirmation e-mail.
 ---

-Protect your income from unexpected job loss with easy and affordable plans.
+Protect your income with easy and affordable plans.

 Sign up now!